Irenexzwen/BIOE183/DiscussionTutorial_ClusterAnalysis.md

 The workspace is your current R working environment and includes any user-defined objects (vectors, matrices, data frames, lists, functions).
 At the end of an R session, the user can save an image of the current workspace that is automatically reloaded the next time R is started.

+You can also write an R script, which is simply a text file containing a set of commands and comments.
+The script can be saved and used later to re-execute the saved commands.

 ## Operators in R
 ### Arithmetic Operators:
 |Operator|Description   |